-- The Holiday Bowl Parade which, along with marching bands and elaborately decorated floats, is the largest balloon parade in the country.
+- The Holiday Bowl Parade, along with marching bands and elaborately decorated floats, is the country’s largest balloon parade.

 - Visit the Cygnet Theater in Old Town for a unique presentation of Charles Dickens’ A Christmas Carol and Dr. Seuss’s How the Grinch Stole Christmas! at the Old Globe Theater in Balboa Park.